 This list of things that you can learn in our Medical Assistant program is not comprehensive.
 You could learn about a wide range of other things to help you become a valuable member of the healthcare industry.
 Contact us to ask more about our program and what you could learn.

 Once you graduate, you could choose from a variety of different sectors and workplaces within the healthcare industry to search for jobs.
 Some employers of Medical Assistants may include:

 The reality is that most places that provide a healthcare service has need for a Medical Assistant.
 This can make your decision of where to live and work a very flexible one.

-This is another aspect of a career as a Medical Assistant that can be appealing to many.
-Because this position is needed across the entire healthcare industry, you could get to work with a variety of different people.
-If you love working with babies or toddlers, you could seek work in a pediatric clinic.
-If you enjoy helping elderly people, you could search for a job in a nursing home.
-If you land a job in a hospital, urgent care facility, or general doctor’s office you may be working with all of these types of people in the same day.
-When it comes to Medical Assisting, there are very few limits to where you can work and with whom you can work.
+This is another aspect of a career as a Medical Assistant that could be appealing to many.
+Because this position is necessary across the entire healthcare industry, you could get to work with a variety of different people.
+If you love working with babies or toddlers, you could seek work at a pediatric clinic.
+If you enjoy helping the elderly, you could search for a job in a nursing home.
+If you land a position in a hospital, urgent care facility, or general doctor’s office, you may be working with all of these types of people in the same day.
+When it comes to Medical Assisting, there are very few limits to where and with whom you could work.

 What is the Job Market Like?

 The Baby Boomer generation is one of the largest age demographics in the United States with an estimated 74.9 million people.
-Their age range in 2017 is from 53 to 71.
-As the very large Baby Boomer population ages, the demand for skilled workers in the healthcare industry continues to grow.
+Their age range in 2019 is from 55 to 73.
+As the large Baby Boomer population ages, the demand for skilled workers in the healthcare field continues to grow.

-If you think a career in Medical Assisting might be for you, request information and a PCI Admissions Representative will contact you.
-They can answer any questions you may still have.
+If you think a career in Medical Assisting might be the right choice for you, request information and a PCI Admissions Representative will contact you.
+They can answer any questions you may have.
 If you know that you want to begin your journey to becoming a Medical Assistant, apply now!
-We can’t wait to help you build a new career helping others!
+We can’t wait to help you build a new career that helps others!